agaravan/localguide/main/wealthwise-india-user-delete.md

     * Select "Settings."

 2.  **Locate the "Delete My Profile" Button:**
-    * Within the "Settings" menu, scroll down until you find the "Delete My Profile" button.
+    * Within the "Settings" menu, scroll down until you find the "Delete My Account" button.
 This button is typically located under a "Account" or "Privacy" section.

 3.  **Initiate Deletion:**
     * Tap on the "Delete My Profile" button.